void-linux/void-docs/src/about/index.md

 # About

-Void is an independant Linux distribution developed in the spare time of a handful of developers.
+Void is an independent Linux distribution developed in the spare time of a handful of developers.
 We do this for fun and hope that our work will be useful to others.
 Void is generally considered stable enough for daily use, and breaking changes are few and far between.